RevenueHunt/docs/docs/reference/quiz-builder.md

 ![quiz builder results page](/images/manual_quizbuilder_resultspage.png)

-In the Results Page section you can add content to the results page shown at the end of the quiz.
+In the Results Page section, you can add content to the results page shown at the end of the quiz.
 You can adjust the results page settings and see the preview of how the results page looks like.

 **+** / **add block** - Opens a menu of content blocks that you can add to your resutls page.
 You can drag an drop the blocks to change the order.